 Dulce de leche is a sweet, addictive caramel-like sauce popular in Latin America.
 It is amazing on toast, as a sweetener, or as a frosting for cakes.
-You can make it three different ways: on the stovetop with whole milk, using a slow cooker with sweetened condensed milk, and in an Instant Pot with sweetened condensed milk.
-I share the pros and cons of each dulce de leche recipe (hint: you really can’t go wrong!).
+You can make it three different ways: on the stovetop with whole milk, using a slow cooker with sweetened condensed milk, or in an Instant Pot with sweetened condensed milk.
+I share the pros and cons of each dulce de leche method here (hint: you really can’t go wrong!).

 What Is Dulce de Leche?

 Dulce de leche is a sweet caramel-like sauce that is used in Latin American countries as a spread for toast, a sweetener for coffee, and also as an ingredient or topping for cakes, tarts, and candies.
 I like to drizzle it over my banana cookies.

 Cooked just a little, it is a thin syrup that can be used to pour over ice cream or anywhere else you would use caramel.
 If you cook it down more, it turns into a thick, rich milk preserve that can be spread like jam.